Zoom: Record a Lecture and Post it to Blackboard (Faculty)

 - Click Upload.

-- In the Browse popup window, locate the file on your computer.
+- In the Browse popup window, locate the files or folder on your computer.

 - Click Open.
-Your file will begin to upload.
+Your files/folder will begin to upload.

-- The progress bar at the top will show during the upload.
+- A progress indicator at will in the upper-right portion of your OneDrive screen during the upload.
 It will disappear when finished.

 - Step 4 - Get the File Link to Share